Automattic/gridicons/README.md

 Note: to proceed with this you need to have write authorization to npm.

 1. Create a new PR with updated `CHANGELOG.md` and updated version in `package.json` (i.e. `1.2.3-alpha.1`), see an example [here](https://github.com/Automattic/gridicons/pull/247).
-2. Pre-publish that PR branch on npm with `npm publish --tag next` (more info).
+2. Pre-publish that PR branch on npm with `npm publish --tag next`.
 3. Create a new PR in a repository using Gridicons (i.e. [Calypso](https://github.com/Automattic/wp-calypso)), see an example [here](https://github.com/Automattic/wp-calypso/pull/17601).
 4. Test if the new icons show up, and there are no regressions in the previous icons.
-5. If changes look good remove postfix in the version (i.e. `1.2.3`).
+5. If changes look good, remove postfix in the version (i.e. `1.2.3`).
 6. Merge the Gridicons PR.
 7. Tag the release on GitHub: `git tag -a v1.2.3 -m "Release v1.2.3"` (and push `git push origin v1.2.3`).
-8. Check it shows up in the [Releases list](https://github.com/Automattic/gridicons/releases).
+8. Check if it shows up in the [Releases list](https://github.com/Automattic/gridicons/releases).
-8. Publish MASTER using the latest tag `npm publish --tag latest`.
+8. Publish to MASTER using the latest tag `npm publish --tag latest`.
 9. Merge the test repository PR.

 ## License